When it comes to calculating holiday pay for your staff, you can find yourself easily confused.

-Over the decades, more and more legislation and legal precedent has meant that it’s harder than ever to get to grips with holiday pay – especially if you have a variety of contracted workers.
+Over the decades, more and more legislation and legal precedent have meant that it’s harder than ever to get to grips with holiday pay – especially if you have a variety of contracted workers.

-From the distinction between guaranteed and non-guaranteed overtime to working patterns and countless other variables, there is plenty to keep in mind.
+From the distinction between guaranteed and non-guaranteed overtime.
+To working patterns and countless other variables, there is plenty to keep in mind.

 |Working pattern||How a week’s pay is calculated|

 |Fixed hours and fixed pay (full- or part-time)||A worker’s pay for a week|